flenniken/nimlist/README.md

 ## Open Packages.html

-In your browser file > open enter the filename above to see the web page.
+In your browser select file > open then browse to the html filename above and open it to see the web page.

-On the mac at the terminal you can open it with:
+Or, on the mac at the terminal, you can open it with:

 ~~~
 open /home/steve/.nimlist/packages.html